davidhozic/discord-advertisement-framework/docs/source/guide/core/quickstart.rst

     The below example shows a minimum definition of the accounts list.
-    For information about parameters with specific object, please use the search bar or refer to the :ref:`Programming Reference`.
+    For information about parameters with specific object, please use the search bar or refer to the :ref:`API reference`.

     .. seealso::